National unrest sparks new efforts by UW-Madison to improve campus climate

 Another initiative continues the “TOP” program, which encourages the recruitment of professors of color.
 Through the program, UW-Madison was able to hire more than 60 faculty members of color last year.

-To increase diversity among professors and students on campus, Blank set a goal to raise at least $10 million that will go toward recruitment of both faculty and students of color.
+To increase diversity among professors and students on campus, Blank set a goal to raise at least $10 million that would go toward recruitment of both faculty and students of color.

 In response to some critics who see the latest efforts as lacking new ideas to address longstanding problems, university spokeswoman Meredith McGlone said the chancellor’s announcement contains both new and increased commitments.
 Continuing and expanding programs that have shown success is important, even as the university moves forward with new efforts, she said.